seliv55/cdf2mid/README.md

  source("R/libcdf.R")

- source("metdata")

  library(ncdf4)
 ```

-- the directory wd/ should contain the .cdf files that are to be analyzed.
+- a zip file should contain the .cdf files that are to be analyzed.

 ## Usage Instructions

 - The analysis performed when executing the  command:

 ```
+ source("metdata")

  metan(outfile, pat)
 ```